-Martin Kratz leads the intellectual property practice for Bennett Jones.
-He also leads the anti-spam practice and co-leads the ecommerce practice.
+Martin Kratz leads the anti-spam practice and co-leads the ecommerce practice for Bennett Jones and has lead the intellectual property and technology practices..
 His practice is focused in intellectual property and technology law, which includes substantive patent, copyright and trademark matters as well as matters of intellectual property transactions, IP commercialization, IP strategy and opinions, anti-spam, data protection, privacy, ecommerce, strategic alliances, mergers, acquisitions and technology transfers among technology companies.
-His practice is focused on the energy, electronic commerce, software, telecommunications, pharmaceutical, biotechnology, entertainment and related industries.
+His practice is focused on the energy, electronic commerce, new media, software, telecommunications, pharmaceutical, biotechnology, entertainment and related industries.

 Martin continues to be internationally recognized as a leading lawyer.
 Among other recognition he is identified:

 - as one of Canada's most creative lawyers by Lexpert-Thomson in the US guide to Canada's 100 Most Creative Lawyers;

 - as one of Canada's leading lawyers in The Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada in each of the fields of intellectual property and technology law;

 - ranked by Chambers and Partners for each of information technology law and intellectual property law;